 This weekend, City Ballet will be performing their Balanchine Masterworks.
-This show compiles three of George Balanchine’s amazing works into one performance; the very fact that City Ballet can dance these pieces tells you that this is going to be a wonderful show.
-But in order to truly appreciate City Ballet’s Balanchine Masterworks, you first have to know just who Balanchine is.
+This show compiles three of George Balanchine’s amazing works into one performance; the very fact that City Ballet can dance these pieces tells you that this is going to be a fantastic show.
+But to truly appreciate City Ballet’s Balanchine Masterworks, you first have to know just who Balanchine is.

 George Balanchine is arguably the father of modern ballet.
 Choreographing throughout the 20th century, Balanchine is regarded by many dancers, directors, and choreographers as the absolute greatest choreographer of the last century.
 Every ballet dancer in the country—if not the world—knows his name and envies his work.
 Anyone who got the opportunity to dance for Balanchine while he was still alive, let alone perform his works, is considered lucky.
 And not only is San Diego’s City Ballet allowed to perform the late, great ballet master’s work, but City Ballet also has access to two different dancers who worked closely with Balanchine himself: Steven Wistrich and Elyse Borne.